Habit Tracker Journal: How to Build a Habit System in Your Planner

 Start with no more than three habits per tracking period.
 Choose behaviours that are specific, contextually anchored, and small enough to require no motivation on a difficult day.
 "Read" is vague.
 "Read for ten minutes after dinner" gives your brain a cue (after dinner), a routine (reading), and a time boundary (ten minutes) that makes the behaviour easy to execute consistently.

 The Morning Mindset Journal is built for exactly this kind of intentional habit selection.
-Its structured prompts guide you toward identifying which behaviours actually matter for your goals, rather than filling a tracker with impressive-sounding habits that have no real connection to your priorities.
+Its structured prompts guide you towards identifying which behaviours actually matter for your goals, rather than filling a tracker with impressive-sounding habits that have no real connection to your priorities.
 That distinction matters.

 When selecting habits, ask three questions: Does this behaviour have a clear trigger I can rely on?
 Is the version I am starting with small enough that I could do it when exhausted?
 And is it something I am willing to repeat for 66 days before expecting it to feel automatic?
 If you cannot answer yes to all three, simplify the habit until you can.